DutchCodingCompany/filament-socialite/README.md

 Which produces a login page at `resources/views/vendor/filament-breezy/login.blade.php`.

+## Events

+There are a few events dispatched during the authentication process:

+* `SocialiteUserDomainFailed`: When a user tries to login with an email which domain is not on the allowlist
+* `SocialiteUserRegistrationFailed`: When a user tries to login with an unknown account and registration is not enabled
+* `SocialiteUserLogin`: When a user successfully logs in
+* `SocialiteUserRegistered`: When a user is successfully registered and logged in (when enabled in config)

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.